SHIP FINANCE

 Growth of China Leasing

-The number of leasing houses in China offering ship financing in US dollars nearly doubled over the past three years, reaching a total of 31, of which 18 are backed by financial institutions, i.e. state-owned banks.
-25 out of 31 lessors are actively seeking transaction opportunities with foreign shipowners, while the remaining ones focus exclusively on domestic clients.
+As of end of 2025, The number of leasing houses in China offering ship financing in US dollars nearly doubled over the past three years, reaching a total of 34, of which 19 are backed by financial institutions, i.e. state-owned banks.
+26 out of 34 lessors are actively seeking transaction opportunities with foreign shipowners, while the remaining ones focus exclusively on domestic clients.

 Comfortable Margin Levels